Introduction

 • Multiple antibiotic allergies

-• History of resistant organisms
+• Known history of resistant organisms

 • Unable to take oral medications